SRGSSR/srganalytics-apple/docs/README.md

 - If you need SRG standard media playback tracking with associated media metadata retrieved by [SRG Data Provider](https://github.com/SRGSSR/srgdataprovider-apple), also link against `SRGAnalyticsDataProvider`.
 This library provides several playback helpers you should use to ensure that context information is complete when playing a media.
 - If you are using [SRG Identity](https://github.com/SRGSSR/srgidentity-apple) in your project, also link against `SRGAnalyticsIdentity`.

-### Info.plist settings for application installation measurements

-The library automatically tracks which SRG SSR applications are installed on a user device, and sends this information.
-For this mechanism to work properly, though, your application **must** declare all official SRG SSR application URL schemes as being supported in its `Info.plist` file.

-This can be achieved as follows:

-* Run the `LSApplicationQueriesSchemesGenerator.swift ` script found in the `Scripts` folder.
-This script automatically generates an `LSApplicationQueriesSchemesGenerator.plist` file in the folder you are running it from, containing an up-to-date list of SRG SSR application schemes.
-* Open the generated `plist` file and either copy the `LSApplicationQueriesSchemes` to your project `Info.plist` file, or merge it with already existing entries.

-If URL schemes declared by your application do not match the current ones, application installations will not be accurately reported, and error messages will be logged when the application starts (see _Logging_ below).
-This situation is not catastropic but should be fixed when possible to ensure better measurements.

-#### Remark

-The number of URL schemes an application declares is limited to 50.
-Please contact us if your application reaches this limit.

 ## Usage

 When you want to use classes or functions provided by one of the librares in your code, you must import it from your source files first.
 In Objective-C: